oxipay/plugin-IAC/wordpress/Readme.md

-# plugin-dev PHP development environment configuration for working on php plugins
+# Wordpress environment setup for plugin development

-## What is this?
+## Dependencies

+This LAMP stack uses docker under the hood and requires a docker pull to:
+- mysql:5.7
+- jburger/wordpress-xdebug:latest

-This is a repository that contains environment configuration for bringing up clean development environments for the following platforms:
+This is a repository that contains an environment configuration for bringing up a clean wordpress development environment.
+It is built upon:

+- Ubuntu Desktop
+- Apache
+- Wordpress
-- WooCommerce (Wordpress)
+- MySQL
-- Magento 1 & 2
-- Onestep
+- PHP

 ## Pre-requisites
 - Requires a working installation of Vagrant